||Clay Kaufman and Jilly Darefsky serve jointly as Heads of School

 Carolyn Bottelier, elementary and middle school science teacher,

-is a Washington, D.C. native and graduate of Skidmore College
+A graduate of Skidmore College

 Marian Carpenter, high school humanities teacher, coordinator of auxiliary programs and college counseling,